azak-azkaran/cascade/README.md

 * __port__ : Port on which to run the proxy
 * __health__ : Address which is used for health check if available go to direct mode (default: https://www.google.de )
 * __health-time__ : Duration between health checks (default: 30 Seconds )
-* __host-list__ : Comma Separated List of Host for which DirectMode is used in Cascade Mode
+* __host-list__ : Comma Separated List of Host for which Proxy Redirect is used in Cascade Mode
 * __config__ : Path to configuration yaml file.
 If set all other command line parameters will be ignored
 * __version__: Just shows the current version